Elite mCommerce v.3.4 now released: Introducing new eCommerce features that help grow online sales

 User Experience Improvements:

 Several tweaks have been made for a faster and more convenient user experience.
-Some of them are: view all categories from the home page, toggle between subcategories of the same categories, faster navigation through the app footer menu, efficient new Search interface, and so on
+Customers can now view all categories by clicking on the link on the home page.
+They can view categories and subcategories.
+A new category page view lets them view categories without image icons.
+Customers can toggle between subcategories of the same categories and view product listings.
+This makes it easier to switch between subcategories for a faster user experience.

+Apps now offer faster navigation through the footer menu which allows navigation to Home, Categories, Account, and Settings.
+This helps customers easily navigate to the most important pages on the app.
+A new Search screen has been added to marketplace-based apps for a better UI experience.
+Customers can log out in one click thanks to a new logout button in the app menu.

 For more information visit elitemcommerce.com